-This calculation can be quite tricky, especially when you factor in all the other strategies a play during tax time.
+This calculation can be quite tricky, especially when you factor in all the other strategies at play during tax time.

 We do have several tips that can help couples facing this dilemma.

 - Calculate taxes both ways – The only thing more miserable than doing taxes once is doing them multiple times.
 However, the only way to find out the cost of filing separately is to do the math for both routes.
 If you have an accountant or tax prep service, they should be able to tell you the difference in cost.

-- Estimate the monthly student loan savings – The Department of Education has a very useful Student Loan Repayment Estimator.
+- Estimate the monthly student loan savings – The Department of Education has a very useful Student Loan Repayment Simulator.
 The total spending figures that it generates leave a little to be desired, but the monthly payment estimation is quite good.
 This will help calculate the benefit of filing separately.

 - The math is easy for couples who both have federal loans – Generally speaking, couples who both have federal student loans and are both on an income-driven repayment plan will be better off filing jointly.
 Many fear that by filing as a couple, their payments will double, but that is not the case.

-If you want to get creative with your taxes for student loan purposes, we think most couples would benefit more in the long run from filing jointly and lowering their income via retirement contributions rather than filing separately.
+If you want to get creative with your taxes for student loan purposes, we think most couples would benefit more in the long-run by filing jointly and lowering their income via retirement contributions rather than filing separately.